 With this choice, we obtain updated table entries:

-This leads to the relation:
+This leads to the relation

-Consequently, any evaluation scheme that is unreduced in the first three rows can be transformed into an equivalent scheme satisfying:
+Consequently, any evaluation scheme that is unreduced in the first three rows can be transformed into an equivalent scheme satisfying

-as we can choose any non-zero $r$.
+since we can choose any nonzero $r$.
 Thus, when considering evaluation schemes that are unreduced in the first three rows, we can assume without loss of generality that $b_{33} = a_{33} + 1$.
-This assumption allows us reduce the number of variables without introducing additional constraints, as explained in the following section.
+This assumption allows us to reduce the number of variables without introducing additional constraints, as explained in the following section.